mungyeom/University/README.md

  - **K-means Clustering**
  - **OLS Regression**

- **Above assignment was completed using Python - codes are uploaded**
+ **Above assignment was completed using Python - codes and results are uploaded**
  **************
  ## GEOL0065
  1. The title is **Comparing Episodes of Volcanic Unrest at Campi Flegrei Caldera, Italy**